0xdps/folioport/README.md

 link = "https://github.com/..."
 ```

-**Auto-detection:** DevFolio automatically detects and loads whichever format you use!
+**Auto-detection:** FolioPort automatically detects and loads whichever format you use!

 ## 🎨 Customization